sunfishcode/design/TextFormat.md

 story, a lightweight, optional "debug symbol" global section may be defined which associates names with each indexed entity and, when present, these names will be used in the text format projected from a binary WebAssembly module.

+## Code references

+In the binary format, references to locations in the code are done through byte offsets.
+In the text format, these references are represented symbolically with a special label syntax, prefixed by an `@` sign.
+These labels have no semantic effect, and merely serve to identify a location in the code that can be referred to from other sections.